October 6, 2022 9:24 am

 #5.
 Benefits Of Leafy Greens

-Eat more leafy greens, the more bitter the better, like kale, mustard greens, and turnip tops.
-The detox dieters’ claim that they magically help speed a sugar purge is probably bunk - but the fibre, chlorophyll, and vitamins and minerals in greens are a great substitute for sugary junk.
-It’s hard to eat a candy bar when your mouth is full of spinach.
+Eat more leafy greens, the more bitter the better, such as kale, mustard greens and turnip tops.
+Detox dieters' claims that they magically help speed up a sugar purge are probably bunk - but the fibre, chlorophyll, vitamins and minerals in greens are a great substitute for sugary junk.
+It's hard to eat a chocolate bar when your mouth is full of spinach.

-And slightly bitter greens are a great help in retraining your taste buds.
-If you can find the sweetness in kale, you don’t need a Slurpee.
-In short, there are many health benefits to be gained from consuming leafy greens regularly, and they make an excellent addition to any diet.
+And slightly bitter greens are a great way to retrain your taste buds.
+If you can find the sweetness in kale, you don't need a Slurpee.
+In short, there are many health benefits to be gained from eating leafy greens regularly, and they are an excellent addition to any diet.

 #6.
 Choose Black Coffee

-Drinking your coffee black can also help you learn to appreciate nonsweet foods.
-Even more, black coffee is the best way to begin the day.
+Drinking your coffee black can also help you learn to appreciate non-sweet foods.
+What is more, black coffee is the best way to start the day.

-It wakes you up without fail, and it can help you focus on the tasks at hand.
-Further, it is calorie-free and provides a small number of healthy antioxidants.
-Drinking your coffee black can also help you learn to appreciate nonsweet foods.
+It definitely wakes you up and can help you focus on the tasks at hand.
+It also has no calories and a small amount of healthy antioxidants.
+Drinking your coffee black can also help you learn to appreciate non-sweet foods.

 #7.
 Season Food With Spices